 Simple ACDPs

-(1) Applicability.

-(a) Sources and activities listed in Table 1, Part B of OAR 340-216-0020 that do not qualify for a General ACDP and are not required to obtain a Standard ACDP must, at a minimum, obtain a Simple ACDP.

-(b) Any source required to obtain a Simple ACDP may obtain a Standard ACDP.

-(c) DEQ may determine that a source is ineligible for a Simple ACDP and must obtain a Standard ACDP based upon, but not limited to, the following considerations:

-(A) The nature, extent, and toxicity of the source's emissions;

-(B) The complexity of the source and the rules applicable to that source;

-(C) The complexity of the emission controls and potential threat to human health and the environment if the emission controls fail;

-(D) The location of the source; and

-(E) The compliance history of the source.

-(2) Application Requirements.
-Any person requesting a new, modified, or renewed Simple ACDP must submit an application in accordance with OAR 340-216-0040.
+(1) Application Requirements.
+Any person requesting a new, modified, or renewed Simple ACDP must submit an application using OAR 340-216-0040.

-(3) Fees.
-Applicants for a new or modified Simple ACDP must pay the fees set forth in Table 2 of 340-216-0020.
-Annual fees for Simple ACDPs will be assessed based on the following:
+(2) Fees.
+Applicants for a new or modified Simple ACDP must pay the fees set forth in OAR 340-216-8010 Table 2.
+Applicants for a new Simple ACDP must initially pay the High Annual Fee.
+Once the initial permit is issued, annual fees for Simple ACDPs will be assessed based on the following:

 (a) Low Fee — A Source may qualify for the Low Fee if:

-(A) the source is, or will be, permitted under only one of the following categories from OAR 340-216-0020 Table 1, Part B (category 27.
-Electric Power Generation, may be included with any category listed below):
+(A) the source is, or will be, permitted under only one of the following categories from OAR 340-216-8005 Table 1, Part B:

 (i) Category 7.
 Asphalt felt and coatings;

 (ii) Category 13.
-Boilers and other fuel burning equipment ;
+Boilers and other fuel burning equipment (including category 27.
+Electric power generation);

+(iii) Category 27.
+Electric power generation;

-(iii) Category 33.
-Galvanizing & Pipe coating;
+(iv) Category 33.
+Galvanizing & pipe coating;

-(iv) Category 39.
+(v) Category 39.
 Gray iron and steel foundries, malleable iron foundries, steel investment foundries, steel foundries 100 or more tons/yr. metal charged (not elsewhere identified);

-(v) Category 40.
+(vi) Category 40.
 Gypsum products;

-(vi) Category 45.
-Liquid Storage Tanks subject to OAR division 232;
+(vii) Category 45.
+Liquid storage tanks subject to OAR 340 division 232;

-(vii) Category 56.
-Non-Ferrous Metal Foundries 100 or more tons/yr. of metal charged;
+(viii) Category 56.
+Non-ferrous metal foundries 100 or more tons/yr. of metal charged;

-(viii) Category 57.
-Organic or Inorganic Industrial Chemical Manufacturing;
+(ix) Category 57.
+Organic or inorganic industrial chemical manufacturing;

-(ix) Category 62.
-Perchloroethylene Dry Cleaning;
+(x) Category 62.
+Perchloroethylene dry cleaning;

-(x) Category 73.
-Secondary Smelting and/or Refining of Ferrous and Non-Ferrous Metals; or
+(xi) Category 73.
+Secondary smelting and/or refining of ferrous and non-ferrous metals; or

-(xi) Category 85.
-All Other Sources not listed in Table 1 of OAR 340-216-0020 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state; and
+(xii) Category 85.
+All other sources not listed in OAR 340-216-8005 Table 1 which would have actual emissions, if the source were to operate uncontrolled, of 5 or more tons a year of direct PM2.5 or PM10 if located in a PM2.5 or PM10 non-attainment or maintenance area, or 10 or more tons of any single criteria pollutant in any part of the state (including category 27.
+Electric Power Generation); and

-(B) The actual emissions from the 12 months immediately preceding the invoice date, and future projected emissions are less than 5 tons/yr.
-PM10 in a PM10 nonattainment or maintenance area, and less than 10 tons/yr. for each criteria pollutant; and
+(B) The actual emissions from the calendar year immediately preceding the invoice date are less than 5 tons/year of PM10 in a PM10 nonattainment or maintenance area or PM2.5 in a PM2.5 nonattainment or maintenance area, and less than 10 tons/year for each criteria pollutant; and

-(C) The source is not considered an air quality problem or nuisance source by DEQ.
+(C) The source is not creating a nuisance as specified in OAR 340-208-0310 and 340-208-0450.

-(b) High Fee — Any source required to have a Simple ACDP (Table 1, Part B of OAR 340-216-0020) that does not qualify for the Low Fee will be assessed the High Fee.
+(b) High Fee — Any source required to have a Simple ACDP (Table 1, Part B of OAR 340-216-8005) that does not qualify for the Low Fee will be assessed the High Fee.

-(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in accordance with Table 2 of OAR 340-216-0020.
+(c) If DEQ determines that a source was invoiced for the Low Annual Fee but does not meet the Low Fee criteria outlined above, the source will be required to pay the difference between the Low and High Fees, plus applicable late fees in Table 2 of OAR 340-216-8010.
 Late fees start upon issuance of the initial invoice.
 In this case, DEQ will issue a new invoice specifying applicable fees.